\textsc{Lethe}: Principled Dual-Stream Update for Persistent Knowledge Erasure in Federated Unlearning: Conclusion

 \section{Conclusion}

-We study federated unlearning in a deployment-realistic setting where deletion requests are interleaved with continued federated training on remaining clients.
-We identify knowledge resurfacing as a key failure mode: the removed influence can resurface within a few additional communication rounds.
-To address this, we first introduce \emph{Resurfacing Rate} (RR) to quantify the diminishing effect of forgetting during continued training and provide in-depth theoretical analysis.
-Then we propose \textsc{Lethe}, an FU method that follows a Reshape--Rectify--Restore pipeline and supports persistent unlearning at sample, class and client levels.
-With extensive experiments over a rich set of models and datasets, we demonstrate that many SOTA methods are prone to knowledge resurfacing, whilst \textsc{Lethe} unlearns efficiently and keeps RR at a very low level throughout the follow-up training.
-We believe our method offers an efficient and effective solution to persistent FU.
-In the future we plan to further introduce automated calibration of rectification strength with stronger theoretical guarantee.
+We study FU in a deployment-realistic setting where deletion requests arrive amid long-lasting federated training.
+We identify \emph{knowledge resurfacing} as a key failure mode: target knowledge removed by unlearning can resurface within only a few additional communication rounds.
+Beyond existing measures of unlearning effectiveness, we introduce \emph{Resurfacing Rate}, which characterize the degradation of the unlearning effect during continued training.
+Extensive experiments across diverse models, datasets, and unlearning settings show that many state-of-the-art methods are prone to knowledge resurfacing, whereas \textsc{Lethe} maintains a long-lasting unlearning effect throughout follow-up training.
+Nevertheless, \textsc{Lethe} still requires the participation of the unlearning client to provide the forget stream and relies on retained clients to help restore model utility.
+Reducing such participation requirements and developing more autonomous calibration of the rectification strength with stronger theoretical guarantees are important directions for our future work.